 - Other products branded with its logo have included: a Comme des Garçons perfume; a bicycle; bags; and a Danish-made table.
 Its bags costs £155-£270.
 Media Week reckoned it had sold 2000.
 At £200 each, that’s an income of 400,000, comparable with the magazine selling 100,000 copies a month at £5 each;

-- sponsored online video intervieews, reports and travel guide sponsored by the likes of Maurice Lacroix, Spanish tourism and Bloomberg.
+- sponsored online video interviews, reports and travel guides sponsored by the likes of Maurice Lacroix, Spanish tourism and Bloomberg.